Foster care program becomes gateway to adoption for children with special needs

 Few things are as essential to a healthy childhood as a safe, stable and nurturing home environment.
 Unfortunately, for over 500,000 children in the United States, their parents are unable to provide the care they need.
 Other relatives and social services organizations can sometimes step in, but for children with complex healthcare needs, developmental delays or emotional difficulties, treatment foster care is often the only viable option.

-Kennedy Krieger's Therapeutic Family Care program was established nearly 20 years ago to serve children in need of out of home care.
+Kennedy Krieger’s Therapeutic Foster Care program was established nearly 20 years ago to serve children in need of out of home care.
 The children TFC helps often have a history of, or are at risk for, institutional or hospital placements.
 Working in partnership with state and local child welfare agencies, TFC matches children with families who can offer them stability, love and attention.
 TFC also provides specialized training and support to families who join the program.

-Choosing to care for someone else's child especially one with a special need is a major, life-altering decision.
-But for the treatment foster families in Kennedy Krieger's program, the rewards far outweigh the challenges.
+Choosing to care for someone else’s child-especially one with a special need-is a major, life-altering decision.
+But for the treatment foster families in Kennedy Krieger’s program, the rewards far outweigh the challenges.
 In fact, many foster parents in the program have ended up adopting the children in their care.
 Since 1986, 47 children referred to TFC have been adopted, 32 of them by their foster parents.

-Says Karen Murphy-Keddell, co-director of the Therapeutic Family Care program, "Although the first goal is to reunify children with their families, when that is not possible, another permanency plan is developed which often becomes adoption.
-Many foster parents make the decision to pursue adoption because they come to feel that they can't imagine their lives without the child they have grown to love."
+Says Karen Murphy-Keddell, co-director of the Therapeutic Foster Care program, "Although the first goal is to reunify children with their families, when that is not possible, another permanency plan is developed which often becomes adoption.
+Many foster parents make the decision to pursue adoption because they come to feel that they can’t imagine their lives without the child they have grown to love."

 Seeing this trend, program directors took the step in 1998 to become a certified adoption agency.
 "Now that we’re a licensed agency, we can help expedite the often lengthy and complicated adoption process," says Paul Brylske, co-director of TFC.
 "We can begin approving someone as an adoptive parent right from the beginning."